Part of the law series of articles.

 - Transitional arrangements are established by law.

-- Incompatible laws must be amended within reasonable time to ensure compliance.
+- Incompatible laws must be amended within a reasonable time to ensure compliance.

 - Courts may declare laws unconstitutional pending legislative amendment.